 How can you access and or correct your information?

-The Residential Care Manager has been delegated as the Privacy Officer for the organisation to assist you with your right to access or correct your personal information held by the organisation.
+The Director of Care has been delegated as the Privacy Officer for the organisation to assist you with your right to access or correct your personal information held by the organisation.
 If you have any questions or would like to access or correct information that you believe is incorrect please write or speak to the Privacy Officer.
 The Privacy Officer will inform you of any documentation requirements associated with your request and promptly deal with your request as soon as practicable and within 30 days.

 Eva Tilley Memorial Home:

 Street Address: 1100 Burke Road Balwyn North 3104